 Events

-The Readmore.js plugin generates two special events: readmore:beforeToggle
+The ReadMore.js plugin generates two custom events: readmore:beforeToggle

 and readmore:afterToggle

 .
-These allow developers to track changes in an element's state (expanding or collapsing) and add custom logic to tailor behavior.
+These events allow developers to track changes in an element's state (expanding or collapsing) and add custom logic to enhance behavior.

 readmore:beforeToggle

-This event triggers before the element's state changes (expanding or collapsing).
-It is useful for preparatory actions, such as modifying styles or initiating animations prior to the toggle.
+This event is triggered before an element's state changes (expanding or collapsing).
+It is useful for preparatory actions, such as modifying styles or initiating animations before the toggle.

 element.addEventListener('readmore:beforeToggle', function(event) {